 The Markwoods plan is to stay at their cottage in Trenton in the summer and then move to Elsa’s in the winter when business is much slower.

 Scott said he wouldn’t mind finding something to keep him occupied through the winter.

-“I would love to do some consulting or support work in energy efficiency and renewable energy,” he said.
+“I would love to do some consulting or support work in energy efficiency, renewable energy, or using my Six Sigma background to help companies product, process and client relations improvement” he said.